 These would work with all kinds of nuts, and you could use semi-sweet or even milk chocolate if you prefer.

-Another super simple treat, these are even better than what you find in the stores.
+Another super simple treat with just a few ingredients.
+These are even better than what you find in the stores.

 The condensed milk will add sweetness and moisture to the coconut, which will stay tender and tasty.